cbdonaldson/pattern_compression/README.md

 To run, choose either ```single_region/run/``` or ```multi_region/run```
 then ```source pattern_compression.sh <patternbank_id> <num_components> <max_strip> <max_col>```

 The max_strip and max_col values must be known for the chosen pattern bank, with the num_components being optional (2 components recommended).
+The associated max_strip and max_col values can be found in ```banks/max.txt```.
 E.g.

 ``` cd single_region/run/```
 ```source ATLAS-P2-ITK-05-00-00_eta0.1_6of8_pt4-400_30M-pix+strips-mixed21111122 2 21 1```